emmy-codes/coscalendar/README.md

 - - -

 ## Credits

 ### Code Used

+Tailwind UI Components (Bootstrap replacement)

 ### Content

-I have used [OpenAI](https://chat.openai.com/) to create most of the blog text content for me so I can focus my time on practising with the code.
+Currently no large detail of content needed.

 ### Acknowledgments

 I would like to acknowledge the following people:

+As always, my partner for helping me